Cattle egret: Distribution and habitat

-In Australia, the colonisation began in the 1940s, with the species establishing itself in the north and east of the continent.
-It began to regularly visit New Zealand in the 1960s.
-Since 1948, the cattle egret has been permanently resident in Israel.
-Prior to 1948, it was only a winter visitor.
+The eastern cattle egret has also expanded its range markedly.
+In Australia, the colonisation began in the 1940s, when they established in the north and east of the continent.
+It began to regularly visit New Zealand in the 1960s; the species now breeds throughout both countries, except for the drier parts of Australia.

-The massive and rapid expansion of the cattle egret's range is due to its relationship with humans and their domesticated animals.
+The massive and rapid expansion of the two cattle egret ranges is due to their relationship with humans and their domesticated animals.
 Originally adapted to a commensal relationship with large grazing and browsing animals, it was easily able to switch to domesticated cattle and horses.
 As the keeping of livestock spread throughout the world, the cattle egret was able to occupy otherwise empty niches.
-Many populations of cattle egrets are highly migratory and dispersive, and this has helped the species' range expansion.
-The species has been seen as a vagrant in various sub-Antarctic islands, including South Georgia, Marion Island, the South Sandwich Islands, and the South Orkney Islands.
+Many populations of cattle egrets are migratory and dispersive, and this has helped the genus' range expansion.
+Cattle egrets have been seen as vagrants in various sub-Antarctic islands, including South Georgia, Marion Island, the South Sandwich Islands, and the South Orkney Islands.
 A small flock of eight birds was also seen in Fiji in 2008.

 In addition to the natural expansion of its range, cattle egrets have been deliberately introduced into a few areas.
-The species was introduced to Hawaii in 1959, and to the Chagos Archipelago in 1955.
-Successful releases were also made in the Seychelles and Rodrigues, but attempts to introduce the species to Mauritius failed.
-Numerous birds were also released by Whipsnade Zoo in England, but the species was never established.
+The western cattle egret was introduced to Hawaii in 1959, and to the Chagos Archipelago in 1955.
+Successful releases were also made in the Seychelles and Rodrigues, but attempts to introduce them to Mauritius failed.
+Numerous birds were also released by Whipsnade Zoo in England, but they never became established.

-Although the cattle egret sometimes feeds in shallow water, unlike most herons, it is typically found in fields and dry grassy habitats, reflecting its greater dietary reliance on terrestrial insects rather than aquatic prey.
+Although cattle egrets sometimes feed in shallow water, unlike most herons, they are typically found in fields and dry grassy habitats, reflecting its greater dietary reliance on terrestrial insects rather than aquatic prey.